sefffal/Octofitter.jl/docs/src/modelling.md

 ```julia
 mean(getproperty.(stats[1], :tree_depth))
 ```
 Lower than this and the sampler is taking steps that are too large and encountering a U-turn very quicky.
 Much larger than 10 and it might be being too conservative.
 The default maximum tree depth is 16.
-It should not averaging anything close to this value.
+It should not average anything close to this value, but occasional high values are okay.

 Check the maximum tree depth reached (often 11-12, can be more):
 ```julia